zain610/movie-app/README.md

 # movie-app

 TO RUN:

   dependencies:

-    - install express,ejs and request packages
+    - npm install express,ejs and request packages

 to do:

 -Shift from OMDB to TMDB.

 -beautify:

   -using bootstrap

 -make a tag list.